Our Environmental Science program will prepare you for careers working in forestry and fish hatcheries or as a natural-resource technician.

-Environmental Sciences & Technology
+Environmental Sciences & Technology Degree: $9,798

-If you enjoy the outdoors and believe in preserving our environment for generations to come, our Environmental Sciences and Technology Program can prepare you to create environmental reports and collect and analyze water, air and soil samples.
+You'll learn how to create environmental reports and collect and analyze water, air and soil samples.
 You’ll also learn about environmental regulations, including hazardous-waste site operations.

 Andy Fritz has been a faculty member in the Environmental Sciences and Technology Program since 1998.
 Andy graduated from Northeastern University with a MS in biology.
 Andy worked in biotechnology laboratories in the Boston area for ten years before moving to western Washington and CPTC.
 He is particularly interested in Salmon biology and habitat restoration.